 More financial planning options, like profit and loss statements, would be hugely beneficial to their “big picture” approach to strategy.
 Furthermore, the ability to view multiple strategy maps, rather than switching between them in a drop-down menu, would be a time saver.
 Their paid plan is also quite pricey compared to other options available.

 ESM starts at $800/month for unlimited users but has a free version of the software as well.

-The Change Compass starts at $40/user/month and has a free 14-day trial as well as a free version of the software.
+The Change Compass starts at $70/user/month and has a free 14-day free trial.

 This collaboration-first change management platform lets you gather ideas from your employees, customers, and other stakeholders; refine and develop ideas together with your team; analyze your innovation process to find and eliminate bottlenecks; and more.